gagin/gradual/README.md

 - Auto-continuation depending on stop-reason
 - Background questions augmentation (optional, user-configurable)
 - Background response augmentation (optional, user-configurable)
+- System message support
 - Browser UI
 - Model response wait indicator
 - Auto-naming threads
 - Control and logging for temperature and other parameters
 - Investingate why GPT-3.5-Turbo is so much slower via API compared to ChatGPT
+- Optimization: store message stack and messages in memory, update stack in the code

 # Setup